 How do barriers to sustainable shopping differ by demographic?
 Comparing how obstacles to sustainability differ between consumers can tell us why some engage more readily than others.

-Where single-use plastics are concerned it’s the inconvenience of cutting back, alongside a lack of interest, that are the biggest stumbling blocks to sustainable shopping.
+Where single-use plastics are concerned, it’s the inconvenience of cutting back, alongside a lack of interest, that are the biggest stumbling blocks to sustainable consumer behaviour.
 And brands which position themselves as ethical or environmentally friendly are more likely to be perceived as expensive.

-When it comes to cutting back on consumption of meat and animal products, apathy is the biggest barrier to a change in consumer behaviour.
+When it comes to cutting back on consumption of meat and animal products, apathy is the biggest barrier to an uptick in in consumer sustainability.
 That’s followed by scepticism that reducing it actually makes any difference.

 Explore some of the ways that Deloitte can support you in your responsible business journey.
 We have focused on four priority areas:Whatever the business, and wherever you do it, it’s essential to build a value chain that demonstrates the highest standards in relation to labour, human rights, ethics and the environment.
 We can assess, design, implement, run and monitor all elements of a value chain, addressing people, process and technology needs.Businesses will feel the effects of physical climate change through higher costs, shifting consumer demand, and direct business disruption.
 We implement and deliver decarbonisation strategies, help businesses to seize opportunities in new growth markets and support them in developing their commitments to a green future.Companies with robust ESG strategies and growing financing needs arising from the low carbon transition, are seeking to use green and sustainable financing solutions to create an incentive structure that aligns with long-term sustainability goals.
 We assess, develop ambitious criteria, and assure each step of the finance journey.In a circular economy, businesses can create value, jobs, and address societal challenges.
 To do that, we develop circular economy business models and support product innovation to find and implement circular solutions, such as transitioning to sustainable materials and minimising waste.Find out more about succeeding as a responsible business